vic/nix-versions/docs/get-started.md

 # Get Started

-This is a normal page, which contains VuePress basics.
+This is a normal page, which contains VuePress basics

 ## Pages